BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 ----
 #### Biwas et al, 2020

-In this paper, the authors characterized the impact of 88 *BRCA2* variants on cell survival and drug sensitivty, in mouse embryonic stem cells
+In this paper, the authors characterized the impact of 88 *BRCA2* variants on cell survival and drug sensitivity.

 * #### Cell Survival ((Cell_Survival_Biwas_ENIGMA_BRCA12_Functional_Assays))
     Impact of the variant on cell survival in the HAT medium